Clinical Research

 Eamonn Martin Quigley, MD

-Director of the Underwood Center for Digestive Disorders and Underwood Chair of Medicine in Digestive Disorders at Houston Methodist.
+Director of the Underwood Center for Digestive Health and Underwood Chair of Medicine in Digestive Health at Houston Methodist.

 William D Chey, Eamonn M. Quigley, Satish Rao, Bryan Curtin, Christine Frissora, Brennan Spiegel, Darren Brenner, Anthony Lembo